mayukhkchanda/React-Instagram-Clone/README.md

 - Developed an _Instagram news feed_ like feature allowing users to view posts made by other users.

+- Developed Like/Un-Like and comment functionality allowing users to like/un-like and comment on posts.

 - The application requires users to sign in(or sign up) to view/upload images/posts.

 - Used [Redux](https://redux.js.org/) & [React-Redux](https://react-redux.js.org/) for global state management.
 Integrated with [Redux-Thunk](https://github.com/reduxjs/redux-thunk) for creating **asynchronous** action creators that handle data fetching/uploading.